 Step 1: Open the Downloads folder and double-click your screenshot to open it in the image viewer.

 Step 2: Click the pen icon in the bottom-right corner of the window to enter edit mode.
 Tools for cropping, rotation, and brightness adjustments will appear at the bottom of the window.

 Step 3: When you’re done, click the pen icon again to finalize your edits.
 The built-in editor doesn’t allow you to save copies, so you may want to copy the image manually before working on it.

-The good news is that the function keys do the same job — F1 goes back, F2 goes forward, et cetera.
-The F5 button works as the “switch window” button on standard keyboards, so the screenshot command becomes Ctrl + F5.
+The good news is that the function keys do the same job — F1 goes back, F2 goes forward, etc. The F5 button works as the Switch window button on standard keyboards, so the screenshot command becomes Ctrl + F5.

-FireShot — Save an entire page as an image without multiple screenshots.
+FireShot: Save an entire page as an image without multiple screenshots.
 You can save in multiple formats and send them directly to OneNote or email.

 File System for Dropbox: If you prefer Dropbox to the built-in Google Drive, this app will mount your Dropbox folder in the standard file browser.
 Just copy your screenshots over from the Downloads folder.